epomatti/openliberty-jakartaee-jms-ibmmq/README.md

 ## Versions

-Implementation / tests performed with the latest versions of all components:
+Implementation / tests performed with the latest/LTS versions of all components:

 - openjdk 17.0.3 2022-04-19
 - Jakarta EE 9.1